SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-10-weekend-portfolio-trump.md

 \right.
 $$

-So, since those are substantially equal, our US/foreign allocation is indeed what we think it is at 50/50.
+Since those are substantially equal, our US/foreign allocation is indeed what we think it is at a 50/50 split.

 <!--
 domestic total market allocation = equity    * not REIT  * TotMkt * not foreign